 Left: Brad Phelan, M.B.A, UT Southwestern, and Claire Aldridge, Ph.D., Taysha Gene Therapies, discussing the future of biotech at a Learning From Leaders event hosted by The Cary Council.

 Our founder, Dr. Edward H. Cary, once said that recognition of our connection with one another is “the first step in cultivating what may be termed a desirable soul for the city, which is the quickening of the city.”
 As our region continues to grow and evolve, this duty remains.
-We are honored to lift up leadership in our community to inspire great citizenship and great deeds.

 Right: Community members come together for An Evening with DocStars, the signature event hosted by The Cary Council that helps support and raise grant money for early-stage medical research.